Design of Bosch 5312 Miter Saw

 Crown Molding Everywhere

-The Bosch 5312 is one of the very few compound miter saws out there that has presets for crown, and that means that you can use this saw to add crown and baseboard just about anything with right angles with almost no thinking whatsoever.
+The Bosch 5312 is one of the very few compound miter saws out there that has preset for crown.
+It means that you can use this saw to add crown and baseboard just about anything with right angles with almost no thinking whatsoever.
 In addition, with the ability to set bevels on either side, doing symmetrical work is a breeze.
 These features make trim work hassle-free:

 - Performs like a dream